Buddhist Tour Buddhist Travel

 Location of Bhaja Cave Maharashtra

-Bhaja Caves are one of the popular Buddhist caves in India located at a distance of 12 km from Lonavla, in Pune district of Maharashtra.
+They are one of popular Buddhist caves in Maharashtra India located 12 km away from quiet surroundings of Lonavala in Pune.

-These caves represent Lord Buddha in a symbolic form, whereas others have been representing the events that took place in His Life.
-The caves, 18 in number, are beautifully sculptured with many images of different postures of Buddha, some animals and situations of some stories of the tales of Buddhism.
+These caves represent Lord Buddha in a symbolic structure, whereas others Buddhist branches showcase and illustrate the events that took place in lord’s life through sculpture, carvings, etc. The caves, 18 in number, are beautifully sculptured with many images of different postures of Buddha, some animals and situations of some stories of the tales of Buddhism.

-Cave 12th is a prayer hall, worth a watch, and represents a fantastic example of ancient Buddhist architecture.
-It's the biggest of all the caves, and the tilted vault is worth a interesting notice.
-The last cave is also a must see, due to the "Dancing couple" structure.
+Cave 12th is a prayer hall, representing a fantastic specimen of ancient Buddhist architecture.
+The biggest of all the caves, Cave 12 also has a tilted vault that is noticeable.
+The last cave is also a must visit site during Bhaja tour, due to the presence of a rare "Dancing couple" sculpture.

 Bhaja Cave - How to reach